eddow/v-semantic/docs/concepts/form.md

 First of all, **all** the fields will be affected by the template here given **except** if they have a specific `prepend` slot.

 In general, the scoped slot of the form is the static slot of the field.
-This works for `prepend`, `append`, `input` (this is the default field slot) and `field` that override the whole, even prepend, append and default/input.
+This works for `prepend`, `append`, `input` and `field` that override the whole, even prepend, append and input.

 The scope is always the `field: VueComponent` object.
 It gives the programmer acces to valuable information like
 - `label`